antoshre/hack_asm_lifter/README.md

 [`lib/hack_lifter/src/BuilderHelper.cpp`](https://github.com/antoshre/hack_asm_lifter/blob/master/lib/hack_lifter/src/BuilderHelper.cpp)
 are the business-end of the translation.

-## Hack Instruction Support

-All instruction types are implemented, though testing needs to be implemented.
-The framework is in but the implementation is tricky.
-Testing for functional equivalence on a per-instruction basis is largely impossible, the vast majority of the issues I've encountered are from multiple instruction interactions.

-~~Branch/jump support is extremely limited.
-LLVM's SSA form means some major branch analysis is required to fully support branching and I haven't cracked that nut yet.~~

-Branching support is in, though I need more programs and a better way to test for regressions.
-SSA limitations worked around by running all access to 'D' register through memory, which is apparently a common trick used by LLVM itself for this same reason.

-The upshot is the unoptimized IR will have a ton of loads and stores that are blown away by optimization.

 ## Example Output

 Memory is modeled as an int16[] passed as a parameter to allow data transfer into and out of the function.